top of page

 About Lucy

-As a counsellor and psychotherapist, I don't offer quick fixes.
-My role is to listen, offer unconditional support, and gently challenge you when needed.
-Together, we’ll explore your experiences and develop practical tools to help you move forward - building resilience, confidence and self-awareness along the way.
+Therapy with me isn’t about quick fixes.
+It’s a collaborative space where I listen deeply, offer unconditional support, and gently challenge you when needed.
+Together, we’ll explore your experiences and find what might help day to day - building resilience, confidence and greater self-awareness along the way.

 Contact Lucy Bello: